When you want to add additional domains to Office 365, the domains wizard in the Office 365 admin center makes it easy.

 Step 1: Verify your domain in Office 365

-The first step is to verify to Office 365 that you own the domain (How do we do this?).
+The first step is to verify to Office 365 that you own the domain.
 Otherwise, anyone could use any domain name they wanted to, including yours!

 Start the wizard to be guided through the steps.